Kickbike

-A kickbike (bikeboard, footbike, pedicycle) is a type of kick scooter (also referred to as a push-scooter or scooter) and is a human-powered street vehicle with a handlebar, deck, and wheels propelled by a rider pushing off the ground.
+A kickbike (also known as a bikeboard, footbike, or pedicycle) is a type of kick scooter and is a human-powered street vehicle with a handlebar, deck, and wheels propelled by a rider pushing off the ground.
 The kickbike often has a large standard size bicycle front wheel and a much smaller rear wheel, which allows for a much faster ride.

 History

 The modern kickbike was developed in the early 1990s by Hannu Vierikko who was active at the time in kicksled racing.
-(A kicksled is a type of human powered sled that is in common use in Scandinavia.)
-In 1994 Vierikko founded Kickbike Worldwide in Finland to produce and market kickbikes.
+In 1994, Vierikko founded Kickbike Worldwide in Finland to produce and market kickbikes.

 Use

-Amish communities also use kickbikes in preference to bicycles for several reasons, including the safety and unaffordability of early bicycles, and the risk of gearing mechanisms as a source of vanity.
+Amish communities also use kickbikes in preference to bicycles, for several reasons, including the safety and unaffordability of early bicycles, and the risk of gearing mechanisms as a source of vanity.
 Kickbikes can be used for dryland mushing, also called "dog scootering."

 Sport

 Some former world champions include Jan Vlasek and Alpo Kuusisto.